 Curreny dependent pricing

 With the currency dependent prices you have the possibility to store your own prices for the individual currencies.
 In the standard system, the prices for the currency are linked to the standard price and are automatically converted using the stored factor.
 If you want to maintain your own prices for the currencies, you can remove the link by clicking on the chain symbol for the respective currency.
 Then you can fill in the fields for price, list price and cheapest price for the last 30 days.

-Here you can specify how often the product is currently in stock.
+Here you can indicate how often the product is currently in stock.
 As soon as the order status of an order is set to completed, the stock is reduced at this point.

 The available stock indicates how much of a product is still available.
-This value is the stock level minus open orders.
+This value results from the stock on hand minus the open orders.